The primary purpose of the Blended Learning Project is to explore ways to leverage technology to produce better learning outcomes for APU students.

 How are blended classes defined?

-At APU, blended classes are delivered with a varying mix of face-to-face (f2f) and online instruction.
-Blended classes are characterized by a 20%–50% reduction in class time, and instructional activities are shifted online and can be either asynchronous or synchronous.
-(This is different from “flipped classrooms,” which shift lectures/instruction to an online environment without any reduction in classroom time.)
+Blended classes are characterized by a percentage reduction of in-class time, and instructional activities are shifted online and can be either asynchronous or synchronous.

 What are some typical ways to ‘blend’ a course?